Discovering and Understanding Haitian Culture

 This program is offered in partnership with two non-profit organizations based in Haiti: the N a Sonje Foundation (translated, as “we will remember”) and Beyond Borders.
-Located near Port-au-Prince, the N a Sonje Foundation is a community-based organization engaged in multiple initiatives in support of women’s economic empowerment, access to higher education, sustainable agriculture, infrastructure development, and disaster response.
+Located near Port-au-Prince, the N a Sonje Foundation is a community-based foundation which supports visitors to Haiti through the provision of deep and insightful presentations about the language, the culture and Haiti's history in addition to supporting community programs as needs arise and change.
 Beyond Borders operates in multiple locations across Haiti, including Port-au-Prince and Jacmel.
 Key programmatic areas for Beyond Borders are protecting children and preserving families, preventing violence against women and girls, improving quality education for all, and supporting sustainable livelihoods.
 Both organizations hold strong ties to the local Haitian community, allowing program participants to interact with staff and other community leaders to understand community-based development efforts and best practices in respectful, responsible and sustainable development work.

 The Republic of Haiti is located on the island of Hispaniola in the Caribbean Sea.
 It occupies the western third of the island, which it shares with the Dominican Republic.
 With approximately 10 million inhabitants, Haiti is one of the most populated islands in the Caribbean.